razazaheer12/react-redux-todo-counter/README.md

 ## Usage

-This app includes example components demonstrating Redux state management, such as counters and to-do lists.
+The app includes example components that demonstrate Redux state management like:
+➕ Counters
+📝 To-do lists

 You can extend and customize it for your own projects.

 ## License